Leadwerks/Documentation/terrain.md

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/sampleterrain.jpg?raw=true)

 First, create a new 512x512 terrain.
-Once this is created, press the **Add** button and select the 512.r16 file found in the _Heightmaps_ folder in your project.
+Once this is created, press the **Add** button and select the _512.r16_ file found in the _Heightmaps_ folder in your project.

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/terrainheightmap.png?raw=true)

 Now let's add a base material layer.
-Set the diffuse texture on layer two to the file "Ground\Soil_Ground_22.mat" and set the normal map to "savannah_rockwalldot3.tex".
-Your layers should now look like the image below.
+Click the **Add** button and select the file "Materials\Ground\Soil_Ground_22.mat".

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/terrainbaselayer.png?raw=true)

+Next we will add a layer of rocks for the sides of hills.
+Add the material "Materials\Rock\Rock_Wall_01.mat" the the terrain.
+Set the minimum slope to 35 degrees and then press the **Fill** button.
+This will paint the layer at every spot on the terrain that is more steep than 35 degrees.

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/terrainrock.png?raw=true)

-All terrain layers above the first one must be painted onto the terrain to make them appear.
-Select the "Paint" tool and set the terrain tool outer radius to a very large value.
-Make sure you have layer two selected below, then click and drag the mouse across the terrain.
-You will see the rock texture appearing everywhere you paint with your brush.
+Next we will add a grass layer.
+Add the material "Materials/Ground/sparse_grass.mat" to the terrain.
+Set the maximum slope to 15 degrees and press the **Fill** button.

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/terraingrass.png?raw=true)

+Finally, let's add some snow at the top of the hills.
+Add the material "Materials/Ground/snow008A.mat" to the terrain.
+Set the maximum slope to 15 degrees.
+Next, set the minimum height to 75 meters.
+Press the **Fill** button and snow will appear on top of the hills.

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/terrainsnow.png?raw=true)